 I. Accelerated Examination

 The primary downfall of the accelerated examination procedure is that the applicant must conduct a patentability search and make statements to distinguish the prior art references over the present invention.
 During litigation, defendants can and will scrutinize each of these statements to prove that your patent is invalid and the defendant does not infringe on your patent.
-Simple put, opposing counsel can and will use these statements against you.
+Simply put, opposing counsel can and will use these statements against you.

 II.
 Age and Health

-If the inventor is 65 years or older then a petition to make special based on the inventor’s age can be filed with the Patent Office to have the applicant examined out of turn instead of on a first come first served basis.
+If the inventor is 65 years or older then a petition to make special based on the inventor’s age can be filed with the Patent Office to have the applicant examined out of turn instead of on a first-come, first-served basis.

 If the inventor’s state of health is such that he or she might not be able to assist in the prosecution of the patent application, then a petition to make special can be filed based on health reasons.